 Corn and beans are also staples.
 Sweet popcorn called "pasankalla" is a favorite treat and people enjoy eating white corn called "choclo".
 Cassava and fried plantains are popular side dishes.
 Rice and a grain called quinoa are often eaten with meals or added to soups.
 Bolivians enjoy a wide variety of fruits, including prickly pears and chirimoya (custard apples).

 Lunch is generally the most important meal of the day.
 People take long lunch breaks and many try to eat at home with their families.
-Lunch usually begins with soup, followed by a main course.
+Lunch usually begins with soup, followed by the main course.
 During the afternoon, people may take a tea break and eat a pastry with their tea.
 Most families eat a small supper at night.